 When you click into a visitor card, you’ll see three columns: the Visitor 360, Live View and the conversation panel.

 The Visitor 360 panel shows everything known about this visitor and the company they work for, along with data from your internal systems, like Salesforce.
 We’ll get into more info about what types of detail appear and how to use it in a conversation during sales training.

 Live View shows you exactly what the visitor is doing on your site in real-time, along with a timeline of their browsing activity on your site.
-Think of it like a Zoom meeting that you’re already in with this visitor on your site.
+Think of it like being in a Zoom meeting with the visitor on your site.

 Finally, you can start a conversation with a visitor by clicking on the purple “Start a Conversation” button at the top of the conversation panel.
 You’ll have the ability to chat instantly, place voice calls, and offer meetings when in a conversation.

 Qualified sales representatives can interact with potential buyers on their website in one of two ways: inbound chat or pouncing (also known as out-bounding).
 More information about each of these can be found in the guides linked above, but we’ll go over a short description of each here.

 Visitors to your website likely fall into one of two categories: visitors who want to have conversations with you (inbound chat) or visitors who you want to have conversations with (outbound chat via “pouncing”).